valeriemediumhealer/tweelingzielcoach-website/content/en/rates/_index.md

 **Book a session with me.**

-I am here to support you wherever you are, in my practice in Purmerend,province (North Holland region, near Amsterdam) or worldwide via video calling.
+I am here to support you wherever you are, in my practice in Purmerend, province North Holland region (near Amsterdam) or worldwide via video calling.

 | Consult              | Rate |
 | -------------------- | -----------------|